The grade point average is determined by dividing the total number of grade points earned by the total number of credits attempted at UW-Platteville.

 After a student receives an incomplete, it is the student’s responsibility to complete all work and assignments necessary to complete the class requirements within the time period allowed by the instructor (up to 26 weeks after the end of the term in which the incomplete is recorded).
 Unless a grade of incomplete is changed, or the Registrar is notified by the instructor of an extension up to six additional months, before the end of the standard six month time limit, the incomplete will be changed to an “F.”

 When students repeat courses, the second attempt will replace the first grade in the grade point average.
 The most recent grade is used regardless of whether it is higher or lower than the previous grade.
 If the repeat results in the grade of “F” and the student had previously earned a grade higher than “F,” the “F” replaces the grade in the calculation of the grade point average, and the student loses the credits since no credits are granted when a grade of “F” is earned.
 Grades earned in three or more attempts of a course do not replace prior grades but are included in the grade point average.
-A course that has a number change needs a repeat card submitted to the Registrar’s Office.
-Co-ops, internships and independent study courses need a repeat card.
-Courses coded as repeatable in the online catalog also need a repeat card filed with the Registrar’s Office.
+A course that has a number change needs a repeat form submitted to the Registrar’s Office.
+Co-ops, internships and independent study courses need a repeat form.
+Courses coded as repeatable in the online catalog also need a repeat form with the Registrar’s Office.

 Failing grades and deficiencies in grade point averages may be replaced only by taking work in residence at UW-Platteville.
 Grades earned in transfer coursework are not included in the UW-Platteville G.P.A.